sammyamajumdar/weather-insight-assistant-backend/README.md

 ### Frontend
 The frontend uses React, Node and Tailwind CSS.
 It is hosted on Azure App Service (Static Web Apps).

-# Enhancements

-1. Consume energy demand data corresponding to weather data and create visualisations.
-2. Add feature to create, manage and store user specific data and information.
-3. Improvements to UI (including using a framework like Vite or NextJS).
-4. Build analytics on Microsoft Fabric data warehouse.
-5. Provide support for more locations based on user requirements.
-6. Add connectors for multiple data sources so users can upload / provide their own data sources to trigger the end to end pipeline.

 # Local Setup

 1. Clone the backend service from [here](https://github.com/sammyamajumdar/weather-insight-assistant-backend.git)